What are the Different Types of Magnetic Separation Method?

 Magnetic Separation Technique

-Principle of Magnetic Separation: Separation is a technique of separation of solids particles by a magnetic field.
+Principle of Magnetic Separation: Separation is a technique of separation of solid particles by a magnetic field.
 In this technique, materials having different magnetic attractions are separated by passing through a magnetic field.
 The difference in magnetic properties of different materials is responsible for such a separation.

 Solids are Classified as